-If you have insufficient bone density, it’s very unlikely that you’ll be able to receive dental implants without supplemental procedures.
-There are specific procedures we can perform for patients who need to increase the amount of bone in their jaws, such as a sinus lift or bone grafting, in order to have successful implant treatment.
+If you have insufficient bone density, it’s very unlikely that you’ll be able to receive dental implants without a supplemental procedure.
+We can perform specific procedures for patients who need to increase the amount of bone in their jaws, such as a sinus lift or bone grafting, to have successful implant treatment.

 Without it, you face a significantly higher risk of implant failure, infection, and possibly tooth or bone loss.

 Many insurance companies will pay for a portion of your supplemental procedure, but some don’t cover preexisting conditions.
-We recommend that you contact your insurance provider for a more in-depth understanding of your coverage and how to maximize your benefits.
-If you have any questions or concerns about your financial situation, call our office at (954)-228-8509 and we’ll be more than happy to help.
+Therefore, we recommend that you contact your insurance provider for a more in-depth understanding of your coverage and how to maximize your benefits.
+If you have any questions or concerns about your financial situation, call our office at (954)-228-8509, and we’ll be more than happy to help.

 Do I have to change my diet after a bone graft?

 For the first 24 hours after your procedure, there are some important general dietary rules, like avoiding: